Oire/Iridium-php/README.md

 #### Revoke a Token

 After a token is used once for authentication, password reset and other sensitive operation, is expired or compromised, you must revoke, i.e., invalidate it.
-If you use Iridium tokens as API keys, you can set the expiration time far in the future and not revoke the token after first use, certainly.
+If you use Iridium tokens as API keys, tokens for unsubscribing from email lists and so on, you can make your token eternal or set the expiration time far in the future and not revoke the token after first use, certainly.
 There are two ways of revoking a token:

 * Setting the expiration time for the token in the past (default);
 * Deleting the token from the database whatsoever.
 To do this, pass `true` as the parameter to the `revokeToken()` method: